Daniel-Mietchen/learning2code/resources.md

 * [Learn X in Y minutes; Where X=python](http://learnxinyminutes.com/docs/python/)
   - comes with a nice [cheatsheet for Python 3](https://learnxinyminutes.com/docs/python3/)
 * [Learn Python the Hard Way](http://learnpythonthehardway.org/book/)
+  - stresses that it is important to type the examples yourself in order to get used to doing this, and to pay the necessary attention to detail to get things to run
 * [CheckiO](http://www.checkio.org/)
   * Programming game requiring Python code to advance to next level
 * [Python for Biologists](http://pythonforbiologists.com/index.php/five-things-i-hate-about-teaching-python/)